Free Accruals & Prepayments Course

 And more

-Prepayments account for expenses billed within a reporting period but incurred afterwards.
+Prepayments account for expenses that are billed within a reporting period but incurred after the period.
 In other words, a prepayment moves an expense from the reporting period to a future period.

 An example of a prepayment is insurance paid annually: